Smeets & Graas logo

 pureway

-PureWay-C® is a clinically proven and patented form of vitamin C that contains lipid metabolites and bioflavonoids.
-Wholefood products containing this patented ingredient are highly bioavailable and are absorbed quickly.
+PureWay-C® is a patented vitamin C form that contains lipid metabolites and bioflavonoids.
+Whole-food products that use this ingredient offer high bioavailability and fast absorption.

 Calcium ascorbate

-Calcium ascorbate is suitable for people who do not tolerate acidic ascorbic acid.
-Calcium ascorbate has a neutral pH and causes virtually no gastrointestinal distress.
-For high intake, it is best to choose a buffered or deacidified form.
+Calcium ascorbate is suitable for people who do not tolerate ascorbic acid.
+It has a neutral pH and rarely causes digestive discomfort.
+For higher intakes, a buffered form is often preferred.

 Magnesium ascorbate

-Magnesium ascorbate provides both vitamin C and magnesium and is suitable for people who do not tolerate acidic ascorbic acid.
-Magnesium ascorbate has a neutral pH.
+Magnesium ascorbate provides both vitamin C and magnesium.
+It has a neutral pH and is suitable for people who do not tolerate acidic vitamin C.

 Sodium ascorbate

-Ester-C is considered the third generation of vitamin C. It is a unique, patented formula that combines many of the benefits of ascorbic acid and calcium ascorbate.
+Ester-C is considered the third generation of vitamin C. It combines several advantages of ascorbic acid and calcium ascorbate.

-Once vitamin C is absorbed into the body, it is converted, and its main metabolite is believed to be threonic acid.
-Ester-C is calcium ascorbate that has already been partially oxidized so the natural metabolite threonic acid is already present.
+After vitamin C enters the body, it is converted, and one of the main metabolites is threonate.
+Ester-C is calcium ascorbate that is already partly oxidized, which means threonate is already present.

-Threonic acid and its other metabolites promote the absorption and utilization of vitamin C in the body.
-Moreover, threonic acid appears to be able to mobilize vitamin C already stored in the body and make it available for metabolic processes.
-Ester-C consists of a complex of calcium ascorbate (vitamin C), with calcium bound, natural metabolites of vitamin C.
+Threonate and other metabolites support the uptake and use of vitamin C. Threonate can also release stored vitamin C in the body so it becomes available for metabolic processes.
+Ester-C consists of a complex of calcium ascorbate with naturally occurring vitamin C metabolites.

 Other views also: